-Results: Master of Arts in Counseling with professional counselor licensure eligibility.
+Results: Master of Arts in Clinical Mental Health Counseling, School Counseling, or Marriage, Couple & Family Counseling with professional counselor licensure eligibility.

 Important Links: Apply Now | Tuition & Financial Aid | Faculty | Practicum & Internship | Learning Model | Christian Integration | Employment | FAQs

-Master's in Counseling graduates will be able to:
+Master of Arts in counseling program graduates will be able to: